demystifyfp/FsToolkit.ErrorHandling/gitbook/result/tryCreate.md

 ### Example 2

 In Example 1, we collected all the error messages.
 But what if we wanted to stop on the first error?
-One way to do this is to make use of the `result` computation expression instead of using infix operators from `Validation` module.
+One way to do this is to make use of the `result` computation expression instead of using infix operators from `Result` module.

 ```fsharp
 // CreatePostRequestDto -> Result<CreatePostRequest, string>